Tax patent

 A tax patent is a patent that discloses and claims a system or method for reducing or deferring taxes.
 Tax patents have been granted predominantly in the United States but can be granted in other countries as well.
 They are considered to be a form of business method patent.
 They are also called "tax planning patents", "tax strategy patents", and "tax shelter patents".
-In September 2011, President Barack Obama signed legislation passed by the U.S. Congress that effectively prohibits the granting of tax patents in general.
+In September 2011, President Barack Obama signed the Leahy-Smith America Invents Act passed by the U.S. Congress that effectively prohibits the granting of tax patents in general.

 History

 The earliest patent that the United States Patent and Trademark Office (USPTO) considers to be a tax patent is Van Remortel et al., "System for funding, analyzing and managing health care liabilities".
 This patent issued in 1992 and covers, among other things, a computerized administration system for tax advantaged funding of health care programs for retirees.
 The United States Congress has never passed a law explicitly allowing tax patents but in 1998, the U.S. Court of Appeals for the Federal Circuit ruled in State Street Bank v.
 Signature Financial Group that business methods (and hence methods for reducing taxes) have been patentable at least since 1952 when Congress amended the requirements for patentability in the Patent Act of 1952.